-The Spark will be offered in three trim levels: LS, 1LT and 2LT.
+The Spark is offered in three trim levels: LS, 1LT and 2LT.

-Despite being the entry-level model, the Spark LS comes standard with A/C, power windows, 15-inch alloy wheels, an auxiliary input jack and Onstar.
+The entry-level Spark LS comes standard with A/C, power windows, 15-inch alloy wheels, an AM/FM/CD stereo system with an auxiliary input jack, automatic on/off headlights and Onstar.

-The mid-grade 1LT trim adds a seven-inch color touchscreen for the audio system, Bluetooth connectivity, steering wheel audio controls, a USB port and Sirius XM Radio.
+The mid-grade 1LT trim adds MyLink, Bluetooth connectivity, steering wheel audio controls, a USB port and Sirius XM Radio.
 Also included are power door locks with remote keyless entry, a theft deterrent system, outside power mirrors, floor mats, visor mirrors and cruise control.

-The top-spec 2LT dresses up the exterior with sport fascias front and rear, additional chrome trim and unique 15-inch wheels.
+The top-spec 2LT dresses up the exterior with sport fascias front and rear, additional chrome trim, heated, power-adjustable exterior window mirrors and unique 15-inch wheels.
 Leatherette upholstery, heated front seats, a leather-wrapped steering wheel and fog lamps are also included.

 Like its larger Sonic and Cruze siblings, the Sparks comes from the factory with 10 airbags, including front knee airbags, side seat airbags and side curtain airbags.
 Traction and stability control systems are also standard.

 Those looking for modestly-priced transportation like the Spark should also consider the five-door Mitsubishi Mirage, which isn't as spacious as the Chevy but returns better mileage.